Facilities

 The company has all the necessary authorizations, security clearances, and infrastructure to safely move its products to and from its various sites.

-Once ready, all the Bouchard Island production is transported under close surveillance in unmarked trucks escorted by former police officers to the Outaouais facilities for drying and processing.
+Once ready, all production is transported under high surveillance by unmarked trucks, accompanied by escort vehicles driven by former police officers, to the Saint-André facilities where all drying and processing operations are carried out.